CasillasAlba/Machine-Failures-Dataset/README.md

     indep <- names(df_red)[-20]
     formula <- reformulate(indep,target)

-  - We use a Logistic Regression to model the dataset because we want a result between [0,1] == [No,Yes].
+  - We use a Logistic Regression to model the dataset because we want to obtain a result between [0,1] == [No,Yes].
   We use the glm functions in R:

     rl <- glm(formula,df_red,family=binomial(link='logit'))